-This intermediate course develops conceptual strategies available to visual artists, establishing a professional relationship between text, idea, and image.
-Creative approaches in terms of content, execution, chance-taking, personal voice, and future market places are stressed.
-Portfolio level projects are assigned focusing on idea creation, strengthening concepts, experimentation, and appropriate execution strategies.
+This intermediate course develops conceptual strategies available to contemporary illustrators, focusing on work appropriate for editorial situations and collaborations with art directors in a professional context.
+This course enables students to create works establishing a relationship between text, idea, and image.
+Creative approaches in terms of content, execution, chance-taking, personal voice, and future marketplaces are stressed.
+Portfolio-level projects are assigned, focusing on idea creation, strengthening concepts, experimentation, and appropriate execution strategies.